How do we protect your information?

 This is what the notification email looks like:

 This is what your message will look like on the portal:

 This is what it will look like when you reply to our message in the portal:

 TIPS TO IDENTIFY FRAUDULENT EMAILS AND WEBSITES

 Phishing is an attempt to obtain sensitive information such as usernames, passwords, and personal data (and sometimes, indirectly, money), often for harmful reasons, by impersonating a trustworthy company or sender.

 As a general rule, we will never ask you to send us credit card information or account passwords in an email.
 If you receive an email from us asking for this information, please let us know.

 Here are some tips to make sure an email is legitimate and not a phishing attempt.

-If you doubt the legitimacy of a Cigna branded email, please report it to our Information Protection department via email@example.com or give us a call.
+If you doubt the legitimacy of a Cigna branded email, please contact us.